Exploring Tide Pools In The Santa Barbara Area

 1. Check the tide tables

 Tide tables are fairly simple to read.
-You can find tide tables at park sites, or online from the National Oceanic and Atmospheric Administration.
+You can find them at park sites or online from the National Oceanic and Atmospheric Administration.
 Most tables show the time and the height of each day's two highest and lowest tides.
-The lower the number, the lower the tide, and minus numbers are what you’re looking for when tide-pooling.
-“Extreme low tide” are tides that approach or go below -2 feet, which usually happens in late spring and summer.
+The lower the number, the lower the tide.
+Negative numbers are what you are looking for when tide-pooling.
+"Extreme low tide" refers to tides that approach or go below -2 feet, which usually happens in late spring and summer.

 2. Keep an eye on the ocean

-Just as the tide goes out, it will also come back in.
+Just as the tide goes out, it will come back in.
 As you explore, keep an eye on the surf and start heading inland when it begins to rise.
-Even at low tide its best to “never turn your back on the ocean.”
-Happy tide-pooling!
+Even at low tide, never turn your back on the ocean.